AD | Paid collaboration

 Before Erin was even born I had a small collection of books for her.
 Reading was something we did on a daily basis and we did it often.
 Now, Erin is 3 and reading is still such a big part of our day.

-We generally try to stick to the same bedtime routine each evening.
+We generally try to stick to the same bedtime routine each evening and somehow this has meant that Erin doesn’t get out of bed in the night.
 Erin will start off by having a fun bath before watching something on TV like Zog or Room on the Broom.
 After Erin has had time to relax and calm down during this time she then goes up to bed (mostly with John) for a story session.
 Depending on how tired Erin is, they can sometimes get through 2-5 books and I’m sure Erin would like more some days.

 It’s quite shocking to learn that the number of children reading for pleasure is dropping each year and that parents wish they could read more at bedtime with their children.
 I can’t imagine it not being a part of our routine and I can’t imagine Erin not enjoying story time.
 Reading, at any time of day, has so many great benefits for children such as encouraging creativity, language development, emotional development and encouraging an interest in new subjects.